-The Morton Arboretum welcomes visitors of all abilities and we strive to create a safe, enjoyable, and engaging experience for all visitors.
-This page provides detailed information for navigating the Arboretum and includes information for visitors with accessibility concerns.
+The Morton Arboretum welcomes guests of all abilities and we strive to create a safe, enjoyable, and engaging experience for all guests.
+This page provides detailed information for navigating the Arboretum and includes information for guests with accessibility concerns.
 LEARN MORE

 Whether you have 60 minutes or all day, The Morton Arboretum is a special destination for your group outing.
 Get to know us—on foot or on your bus.
 Learn more

 Museums for All

 The Morton Arboretum is proud to participate in the Museums for All program.
 Any visitor with a state-issued EBT card (also known as a LINK card) is eligible for a special admission rate of $1.
 LeaRn more